Memories of a ‘bare-metal’ programmer

 The Olivetti Elea 9003 was the first industrial electronic computer made in Italy.
 The first 9003 was completed in 1958 and its commercial announcement was made in 1959.
 The first operational specimens were installed in 1960, and the last in 1964.
 About 40 were produced.
-Its predecessors, the Elea 9001 and 9002, were only prototypes and the first one (of 1957) used vacuum tubes.
+Its predecessors, the Elea 9001 and 9002, were not for sale and used vacuum tubes.

 The Elea 9003 CPU was entirely transistorized, but not integrated.
 In fact, there were approximately 300,000 components in a typical system, between transistors and diodes.
 In the RAM module, each bit was stored in a ferrite ring (a core).
 The diameter of each core was approximately mm.
 1 and each core was crossed by 4 copper wires.
 A character consisted of six bits with an additional parity bit and a ‘wordmark’ bit (the latter two not visible from program), so a memory module of 10,000 characters required 80,000 cores –and each was threaded manually, I was told!
 The size of such a module, with the addressing circuitry, was of approximately cm.
 50x45x20.
 The ‘periodo di cifra’=memory cycle (access to one character for reading or writing) was 10 microseconds, thus the machine’s speed was 100KHz.
 This was fairly standard technology around 1960, in fact initially somewhat ahead of other competing systems.